KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 **Phase 4) Cash out.**
 The hackers used OTC brokers in China and Southeast Asia where there is no KYC to cash out the funds.
 They also used Huione Guarantee, a marketplace in Southeast Asia and Russian instant exchangers, which do not have KYC or AML controls.
-Additionally Korean IT workers who work at Western companies and receive crypto salaries were also used to cash out the funds.
+Additionally North Korean IT workers who work at Western companies and receive crypto salaries were also used to cash out the funds.

 ---

-## How the industry responded?
+## How the industry responded

 How the industry responded is an example of why public-private cooperation in AML matters.
 Several exchanges received real-time alerts from Chainalysis and TRM Labs when the Lazarus funds arrived.